guoriyue/AutoMouser/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests, create issues, or suggest improvements.
-For any issues, please create an issue in the repository.
+For any questions, please create an issue in the repository.